Last update: May 15, 2022.

 Flowing 65 kilometers from its headwaters in Sunset Lake to its mouth at Whitefish Bay in Missinaibi Lake, the Little Missinaibi is not a long river.
-A little past its halfway point it widens out with shallow bays that reach in all directions.
-The result – Little Missinaibi Lake, a renowned fishing (northern pike and pickerel) destination served by a couple of fly-in outposts on islands at the north end of the lake and another on Cam Lake, one lake over.
+A little past its halfway point, it widens out with shallow bays that reach in all directions.
+The result – Little Missinaibi Lake, renowned fishing (northern pike and pickerel) destination served by a couple of fly-in outposts on islands at the north end of the lake and another on Cam Lake, one lake over.

 The river – and the lake – are within the 7000 square kilometer Chapeau Crown Game Preserve, which is the world’s single largest animal sanctuary since no hunting or trapping is allowed.
 The potential for wildlife sightings – especially moose and bear – is said to be high.

 The area is also the ancestral homeland of the Anishinaabe, indigenous peoples who speak one of the Algonkian languages.
 They are still more commonly referred to by names like Cree and Ojibwe.
 (Click here for a map showing the locations of the area’s various First Nations communities, the total population of which is currently about three hundred.)
 An exception to the hunting ban within the Game Preserve is made for these Treaty members of the Indigenous communities in the Chapleau area, some of whose ancestors were removed from the Game Preserve on its establishment in 1925.